 Reducing call volumes and increasing customer satisfaction

 Machine learning can be used to reduce call volumes by eliminating the need for customers to call when there is, for example, a network fault for a telecommunications company / ISP or reception issues with a satellite company.
-By analysing voice / speech patterns, emotions and words from incoming calls, machine learning can identify 1) that there is a an issue (anger or irritation based on tone of voice), 2) what the issue might be (“slow line speed” or “no reception”) and 3) where it might be (based on the caller’s location).
+By analysing voice/speech patterns, emotions and words from incoming calls, machine learning can identify 1) that there is an issue (anger or irritation based on the tone of voice), 2) what the issue might be (“slow line speed” or “no reception”) and 3) where it might be (based on the caller’s location).
 By analysing an influx of calls coming in and identifying these types of patterns, machine learning could kick off a notification to technical support to notify them of the issue and enable the contact centre to send out a pre-emptive SMS / email / WhatsApp to all subscribers in the affected area or post a message on Twitter / Facebook to let them know that they are aware of the issue and are working on having it resolved.

 Increasing revenue by seizing sales opportunities

 To serve the customer better – and boost profits in the process – businesses need to make smart decisions on the fly.
 Direct interchanges between consumers and call centres are golden opportunities to make this happen.
 According to John Magliocca, chief consultant for contact centre services outsourcing company, ISG, “There have been efforts underway to put contact data to work to best understand the current mood of the customer and other information that can immediately mould client strategy and direction [for some time].”
 With volumes of customer and transaction data available, machine learning platforms can inform contact centre staff on ideal product suggestions based on past purchases or upgrade a subscription service to premium if a customer’s financial situation has changed.
-Data-driven solutions will continue to inform customer insights while simultaneously helping business raise bottom lines.
+Data-driven solutions will continue to inform customer insights while simultaneously helping businesses raise bottom lines.

 Machine learning will require user buy-in

 Although machine learning can enrich the customer experience considerably, it would have little impact on productivity, profitability or customer satisfaction levels without buy-in from the people intended to use it.
 Forrester advises business leaders who want to adopt new technology platforms as a means to improve the customer experience, “Senior executives set the tone for the need for a customer-centric culture and new processes and tools that support customers more effectively.
-Leaders must plan for changes in the work practices needed to meet customer management goals” .
+Leaders must plan for changes in the work practices needed to meet customer management goals”.
 This means involving users in new technology implementations that will ultimately add value to the workforce and importantly, the customer.

-Keen to improve your the customer experience in your call centre environment?
+Keen to improve your customer experience in your call centre environment?
 Find out more about our call centre virtual assistant which uses artificial intelligence/machine learning to deliver relevant data-driven insights to agents about a customer, account holder or prospect during a call.